As the principle consultant at Kairos, Karin Oerlemans, shares a little about herself and her passion and journey.

 Q: Tell us a little about why you run your business.

-And so my business is to here to help others, teachers and academics, love education too!
-And I want to make it easy for educators to do what they do – whether this is by giving them the knowledge and skills through professional development; or by helping them to set in place quality curricula that make it easy to teach and give quality student outcomes; or whether this is to provide quality business advice, developing the policies and processes needed so that the educators are supported in what they do.
+This is my business.
+I am here to add value to your practice.
+To support YOU, teachers and academics, love what you do!
+And I want to make it easy for you to do what you do – whether this is by giving you the knowledge and skills through professional development, ONLINE or F2F; or by helping you to set in place quality curricula that make it easy to teach and give quality student outcomes; or whether this is to provide quality business advice, developing the policies and processes needed so you are supported in what you do at the chalkface.

 You know education is not always easy – people from the outside just see the holidays and the early home time.
 But whether you are working in a school or University, education is hard work.
 Yet in all my years working across the various education sectors I have not met many bad teachers or academics.
 What I have met is a lot of passionate educators, who don’t always know how to do what they need to do, or have the spaces in which to be the best they can be.